macadminsdotorg/codeofconduct/Incident_Process.md

 With this information in hand, the Administrator will determine a consequence.
 Consequences include but are not limited to:

 1. A Strike
-    * The MacAdmins Slack operates on a three strike system whereby non-suspending CoC violations can result in one or more strikes.
+    * The Mac Admins Slack operates on a three strike system whereby non-suspending CoC violations can result in one or more strikes.
 Administrators will use their judgement and historical precedent in determining what constitutes a strike.
-When a member receives three strikes, they will be suspended from the MacAdmins Slack for a period of time or permanently depending on the violation.
+When a member receives three strikes, they will be suspended from the Mac Admins Slack for a period of time or permanently depending on the violation.
 Multiple strikes can be assessed depending on the violation.
     * We do not have a definition of what does and does not constitute a strike.
 However, as of September 2022, we are keeping a record of all administrative activity to help calibrate strikes.
 2. Do Not Contact
     * A member may not contact (in any fashion, messages or emoji) either publicly or privately one more other members of the Slack for a predetermined period of time.
 3. Temporary suspension
-    * A member is suspended from The MacAdmins Slack for a predetermined period of time.
+    * A member is suspended from The Mac Admins Slack for a predetermined period of time.
 4. Permanent suspension
-    * A member is permanently banned from The MacAdmins Slack
+    * A member is permanently banned from The Mac Admins Slack

 For any type of suspension, the admins will conduct a private vote based on the incident.
 Majority wins.